jmcgee86/Project4_WeatherAPI/README.md

   - pulls weather from API based on the zipcode entered by the user

 - Displays Warning if Extreme Weather is Expected in User's Area

+	REQUIREMENTS:
+        Page requires a key.js file with the following format var APIKEY = "apikey from openweathermap.org"